Cromwell to Anne – 1646 to 1714

 After King Charles surrendered to the Scots he was brought north to Newcastle as their prisoner on May 13.
 The streets of Gateshead and Newcastle were lined with muskets as he entered the town and despite his imprisonment he received a warm reception with the sounding of trumpets, the lighting of bonfires and the playing of drums and bells.

 May 1646 – King a Newcastle prisoner

-Charles is imprisoned at Newcastle for just under ten months (May 1646 to February 1647), a considerable period of time.
+King Charles is imprisoned at Newcastle for just under ten months (May 1646 to February 1647), a considerable period of time.
 His place of imprisonment is ‘Newe House’ (Anderson Place), a grand home in pleasant grounds enclosed within the town walls.
 It lay to the west of Pilgrim Street, where much later in the nineteenth century the Grainger developments such as Grey Street and Grainger Street would be built.
 The house was shared with General Leslie, the Scottish commander who held Charles prisoner here and used the house as a headquarters.
 The king’s children and attendants were also present.

 1646 – King plays golf at Newcastle

 Although guarded at all times by around three hundred horsemen, the king was given much reasonable liberty within the town walls during his ten month imprisonment in Newcastle.
 He was even allowed time to play golf or ‘goff’ as he called it, in the fields at Shield Field just outside the Newcastle town walls to the east.
 While indoors he enjoyed games of chess.